 Oropharyngeal tularemia – Eating or drinking contaminated food or water or inhaling the organism can cause this form of tularemia.

 Typhoidal tularemia – The systemic form of tularemia without an obvious route of exposure.
-Micro-abrasions on the skin or inhalation could possibly be how the cat was exposed.
+Micro-abrasions on the skin or via inhalation could explain how exposure occurred.

 Pneumonic tularemia (respiratory) – This form is rare but the most severe and is acquired via inhaling the organism or when the organism spreads from other infected sites within the cat’s body.